A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Aldwin

-An Old English name meaning "old friend," common among Anglo-Saxon commoners long before the Norman Conquest.
-It reflects the Germanic naming tradition where compound names carried aspirational meanings for ordinary families.
+An Old English name meaning "old friend," common among Anglo-Saxon people long before the Norman Conquest.
+It shows the Germanic habit of building names from meaningful elements.

 Maud